ssanko/compari-trusted-shop/README.md

 # Compari trusted shop

-This package provides basic support for Compari trusted shop.
+This package provides basic support for Compari or Arukereso trusted shop.

 ## Installation